 3) Wander the streets in Old Town

 The best way to enjoy Tallinn?
-Wander the charming, cobblestone streets of the Old Town without any sense or purpose.
+Wander the charming, cobblestone streets of the Old Town without any sense of purpose.
 The streets seem to transport you to a different era, and I felt like I was walking in a fairytale!

 4) Explore secret passageways

 Tallinn really does make you feel like you’ve stepped back in time.
-Part of its charm are the hidden alleyways and passages sprinkled throughout the Old Town.
+Part of the city’s charm are the hidden alleyways and passages sprinkled throughout the Old Town.
 Mark them on the map before you set off, to make sure you can find them!
 Don’t miss Catherine’s Passage, the Master’s Courtyard, and the White Bread Passage.

 5) Discover Tallinn’s beautiful churches

 Tallinn’s Old Town is full of magnificent churches.
 St. Olaf’s Church is the most popular, as the views from the tower are meant to be some of the best in town!
 Holy Spirit Church is located right behind the main square.
 St. Mary’s Church (the Dome Church) is Tallinn’s oldest, dating back to at least 1240.
-Give yourself plenty of time to wander, even if you’re not religious!
+Give yourself plenty of time to explore, even if you’re not religious!

 6) Marvel at Alexander Nevsky Cathedral